 Derek Carr | QB | Saints

 Don't look now, but the Saints offense is on fire with every lever Klint Kubiak pulls coming up triple 7s.
-Carr averages 22.1 points, and the Saints haven't had to lift a finger in the second half of games thanks to blowout game scripts.
+Carr averages 22.1 points, and the Saints haven't had to lift a finger in the second half of games thanks to blowout conditions.
 New Orleans has held a lead of nine points or higher on 73% of plays–by far the most in the NFL.

 Carr winning the NFL MVP at +3500 is an intriguing bet if you buy into Kubiak and this revitalized offense.
 If you are reading this, Cooterdoodle's mom, don't bet the whole mortgage, but $500 could be a lot of fun.